fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs02/task01.md

 - The PIP shall keep blood sugar level at a safe range
 - An alert the patient in case of any critical situations (suguar level too low, sugar level too high, device malfunction)

-- Warning system (low insulin reservoir, low power, low power)
+- Warning system (low insulin reservoir, low power)
 - Stability and reliability
 - Security